-Your passbook sits in your drawer, a familiar record of your banking life.
-But imagine arriving at your bank, ready to open a new account or apply for a loan, only to be told your trusted passbook isn’t valid as proof of identity or address.
-This unexpected hurdle can halt your plans, causing frustration and delays you simply don’t need.
+Your bank passbook sits in your drawer, a familiar record of your banking life.
+Imagine arriving at your bank, ready to open a new account or apply for a loan, only to be told your trusted passbook is not valid as proof of identity or address.
+This unexpected hurdle can halt your plans, causing frustration and delays you simply do not need.

-This guide is designed to help you avoid such situations by clearly outlining what makes your bank passbook a fully valid Know Your Customer (KYC) document in 2026.
-You’ll learn the essential checks to perform, the critical details to maintain, and the simple steps to ensure your passbook is always ready for official use.
+You can avoid such situations by clearly outlining what makes your bank passbook a fully valid Know Your Customer (KYC) document in 2026.
+You will learn the essential checks to perform, the critical details to maintain, and the simple steps to ensure your passbook is always ready for official use.

 Table of Contents